Diablo5G/ELK-Stack-Project/README.md

 My Elastic Stack server is now functioning and correctly monitoring my load-balanced exposed DVWA web application.

 </details>
+---

-SSH into the control node and follow the steps below:
+#SSH into the control node and follow the steps below:

 Copy the playbook file to the Ansible container.
 Update the hosts file to include the elk host group and, in that group, the ELKStack-1 VM IP address